LeafyLuigi/LeafyLuigi/README.md

+# Do not interact with me if you know me IRL.

 ### Hi there, rando! 👋

 - I’m currently working on a theme for Discord called "[Pyrite](https://github.com/LeafyLuigi/discord-themes/tree/master/pyrite)".
 Support server is linked in the repo.